larus-breeze/sw_tools/sensor_data_analyzer/README.md

 The Doxygen-generated documentation of the simulator can be found [here](https://schaefer.eit.h-da.de/Larus_SIL/)

+### How to use on Windows
+The MiniGW linker requires to link this lib  -lws2_32

 ## Links
 Supported binary data formats are defined here: [Formats](../analysis/dataformats.py)